JethroData/csvgen/README.md

 In addition to the above types, you can also generate a string from a custom list of string.
 For a given type, there ahould be a file <type>.csv in the data directory.
 The file should contain a list of values, each one on a separate line.
 One of these values will be picked randomly.
 The data directory already contains several type files, like first_name, last_name, state, country, etc. You can add new custom types by adding such a file to the data directory.
 To use a custom type, specify the following:
-<type-name> null%
+<type-name> unique null%
-Where <type-name> is the name of the file with the .csv extension
+Where <type-name> is the name of the file with the .csv extension and unique is the optionals number of unique values to generatel

 For example:

-first_name  10
+first_name  20 10

 The zip file also contains a sample description file called sample.in.